How to plan a loft conversion

 • Pros Generally less expensive than extending outwards and more natural-looking compared with a dormer conversion.

-• Cons More expensive than a dormer conversion, only suits houses with a free sloping side roof.
+• Cons More expensive than a dormer conversion, not suitable for all homes.

 Hip-to-gable conversions work by straightening the sloping 'hipped' roof at the side of your property to create a vertical 'gable' wall, creating more headroom in the loft.
-This type of conversion will only work on detached, semi-detached or end-of-terrace houses, as it requires a free sloping side roof.
+This type of conversion will only work on detached, semi-detached or end-of-terrace houses, as it requires a roof that slopes down on at least three sides.

-If you have a detached house with sloping roofs on either side, you can build on both to create an even more spacious double hip-to-gable extension.
+If you have a detached house with sloping roofs on either side, you can build out both sides to create a spacious double hip-to-gable extension.

 Mansard loft conversion